Next up in hunt for COVID-19 vaccine: Testing shots in kids

 Globally, pediatric studies are only hesitantly emerging.
 In China, Sinovac and SinoPharm have opened studies that can test children as young as 3.

-A British study of a vaccine by AstraZeneca allows for testing of a low dose in certain children but the company says it won't be recruiting youngsters until it has “sufficient” safety data in adults.
+A British study of a vaccine by AstraZeneca allows for testing of a low dose in certain children, but the company said it won’t be recruiting youngsters until it has “sufficient” safety data in adults.

 In the U.S., Moderna Inc., Johnson & Johnson and Novavax all hope to begin some pediatric research later in the year, in varying age groups.